Lochhead and Bloore

 March 2, 1980, 56x76cm, ink, gouache and oil on paper

 There is a spirit of Surrealism infusing all Canadian art.
 It can be seen immediately in the landscapes, in the space.
 Something between the figure and the ground is haunting the space.
-In his lectures Bloore always emphasized the role of space in art, emphasized that is a religious role, an essential one.
+In his lectures Bloore always emphasized the role of space in art, emphasized that it is a religious role, an essential one.
 We must engage art as a mystery, a puzzle of the same order as we ourselves: one that we are qualified by our very nature to solve creatively.
 In Bloore's mixed media paper works of 1980 the extraordinarily lively figures which do not really resemble any living thing thrive in a very surrealistic space.
 Meanwhile Lochhead's inhabited landscapes and portraits in elaborate settings like Lady Waiting (2003) and Virgil (1985) are very deep, and the layers of space between us and the far distance are not flat, not flat at all.

 July 1981, Magius Series, 46x61cm, gouache on paper